-Oncology has been identified as a Signature Program in the CVM and is an essential specialty within the VMC.
-The Oncology Signature Program is comprised of multiple components including clinical specialties and expertise in medical, surgical and radiation oncology, collaborative basic and translational research efforts, and strategic partnerships with the OSU Medical Center, The James Comprehensive Cancer Center, and Nationwide Children’s Hospital.
 The Department of Veterinary Clinical Sciences supports a faculty of over 70 clinical specialists, educators, and investigators along with extensive training programs for professional students, interns, residents, and graduate students.
-The College of Veterinary Medicine (www.vet.osu.edu) is ranked 5th among North American colleges of veterinary medicine by US News and World Report.
-The Ohio State University (www.osu.edu) was ranked third nationally in the list of best places to work in academia, according to The Scientist magazine.
-Columbus is the 15th ranked city by size in the United States (population of 835,000) and supports a vibrant, multifaceted community (www.experiencecolumbus.com) is a great location to live (https://www.linkedin.com/pulse/columbus-ohio-ranks-best-city-world-daniel-white).
+The College of Veterinary Medicine (www.vet.osu.edu) is ranked 5th among North American colleges of veterinary medicine by U.S. News & World Report.
+The Ohio State University (www.osu.edu) was recently ranked third nationally in the list of best places to work in academia, according to The Scientist magazine.
+Columbus is the 15th ranked city by size in the United States (population of 1.5 million within the city and metropolitan area) and supports a vibrant, multifaceted community and living spaces that include urban, suburban, and rural. (www.experiencecolumbus.com).

 A priority of our equine section is maintaining a team atmosphere, working together both in clinics and in teaching.
 Collegiality, civility, mutual support, and respect for others are strongly held values in the College of Veterinary Medicine.
 We support diverse beliefs and the free exchange of ideas and expect that faculty, staff, and students promote these values and apply them in a professional manner in all academic endeavors.